Blotch3D/Blotch3D/README.md

 See the TextureTransform example and the [Custom effects](#custom-effects) section for details.

-(Note: To make room for the extra arithmetic operations required by this shader, the code from the original BasicEffect for pixel lighting \[an advanced form of bump mapping\] has not been included in this shader.)
+(Note: To make room for the required extra arithmetic operations, the code from the original BasicEffect for pixel lighting \[an advanced form of bump mapping\] has been removed from this shader.)

 Setting and dynamically changing a sprite's scale, orientation, and position
 ============================================================================